as-ideas/TransformerTTS/README.md

 Being non-autoregressive, this Transformer model is:
 - Robust: No repeats and failed attention modes for challenging sentences.
 - Fast: With no autoregression, predictions take a fraction of the time.
-- Controllable: It is possible to control the speed of the generated utterance.
+- Controllable: It is possible to control the speed and pitch of the generated utterance.

 ## 🔈 Samples